Relative cohomology of bi-arrangements: The Orlik--Solomon bi-complex of a bi-arrangement of hyperplanes

-The goal of this section is to give an explicit formula for the Orlik-Solomon bi-complex of a tame bi-arrangement, and to prove at the same time that tame bi-arrangements are exact.
+The goal of this section is to give an explicit formula for the Orlik--Solomon bi-complex of a tame bi-arrangement, and to prove at the same time that tame bi-arrangements are exact.
 Let us fix a tame bi-arrangement~$\B=(\L,\M,\chi)$ with~$\L=\{L_1,\ldots,L_l\}$ and~$\M=\{M_1,\ldots,M_m\}$.
 We first set

 Thus,~$E_{i,j}(\B)$ has a basis consisting of monomials~$e_I\otimes f_J^\vee$ for~$|I|=i$ and~$|J|=j$.
 We define

 and~ so that~$E_{\bullet,\bullet}(\B)$ is a bi-complex.\\

 We consider on~$E_{\bullet,\bullet}(\B)$ the following homogeneous relations (subspaces of~$E_{\bullet,\bullet}(\B)$) and co-relations (subspaces of the dual space~$E_{\bullet,\bullet}(\B)^\vee$): \begin{enumerate}[--] \item for a circuit~$(I,J)$ such that~$\chi(L_I\cap M_J)=\lambda$, for all~$J'\supset J$, we consider the relation